 The evaluation of impacts reflects the integration of IAMFs into the project alternatives, as described in Section 2.6.2.3, High-Speed Rail Project Impact Avoidance and Minimization Features.
-The Authority would implement IAMFs during design and construction.
-This Draft EIR/EIS labels and numbers IAMFs.
-For example, LU-IAMF#1: HSR Station Area Development General Principles and Guidelines, applies to land use resources.
+The Authority will incorporate IAMFs into the design and construction.
+This Final EIR/EIS labels and numbers IAMFs.
+For example, LU-IAMF#1: HSR Station Area Development: General Principles and Guidelines, applies to land use resources.
 IAMFs are required practices and project features that protect sensitive resources from project construction or operational activities.
 IAMFs may involve the development of a plan or program, such as a dust control plan to minimize impacts on air quality, or they may require or restrict an action, such as limiting delivery hours of construction materials to avoid impacts on traffic during peak travel times.

-This Draft EIR/EIS evaluates the impacts of the project alternatives on the existing environmental conditions in the project vicinity.
-The Draft EIR/EIS also evaluates the impacts of the project alternatives and the No Project Alternative on the projected 2029 and 2040 future environmental conditions.
-Projected future environmental conditions without the project alternatives are described under the heading "No Project Alternative" in the Environmental Consequences portion of each resource section.
-Some topic areas (e.g., transportation, air quality, and energy) include
+This Final EIR/EIS evaluates the impacts of the project alternatives and the No Project Alternative on the existing environmental conditions in the project vicinity.
+The Final EIR/EIS also evaluates the impacts of the project alternatives on the projected 2029 and 2040 future environmental conditions for certain resource topics where appropriate.8 Projected future environmental conditions without the project alternatives are described under the heading "No Project Alternative" in the Environmental Consequences portion of each resource section.
+Some topic areas (e.g., transportation, air quality, and energy) include additional discussion of the impacts of the project alternatives in the opening year of HSR operations, as described more specifically in each individual section.